mox692/cgc/README.md

 # cgc
 A toy garbage collector for C.
-Under experiment...
+(Under experiment

 ### feature
 * Using mark and sweep like algorithm.